VainF/Isomorphic-Pruning/README.md

 Official implementation of the ECCV'24 paper [Isomorphic Pruning for Vision Models]().

+#### Motivation:
+Similar sub-structures presents more comparable distribution of importance scores.

+#### The key idea:

-The key idea is to group sub-structures by their topology and perform importance ranking within each group.
+Group sub-structure with the same computational topology and perform ranking within each isomorphic group.

 <div align="center">
 <img src="assets/intro.png" width="80%">